How To Fix Blotchy Gel Stain? 3 Simple Steps

 Sounds good?
 Let’s just get into it then!

-3 Steps To Repair blotchy Gel Stain
+3 Steps On How To Fix Blotchy Gel Stain

 Gel stains sometimes act hard to get along with.
 But you can definitely repair this issue.